learn-co-curriculum/rack-intro/README.md

 web server knew what was after the `/` in the URL path, it could make decisions, run logic, etc. and change what's displayed in response to what's in the URL.
 That's basically what web servers do all day long.
-Rails, Sinatra, any web programming framework is basically a way to organize the code that fills out that third `Array` element in our Rack responses.
+Rails, Sinatra, any web programming framework is a way to organize the code that fills out that third `Array` element in our Rack responses.
 Amazing!

 We could make things look a bit more like a web server by taking our server code out of the `rackup` file and put it into a class file.
 We could create: